ARMmbed/mbed-os-5-docs/docs/refs/api/tasks/events.md

 The event loop offers a solution to these issues in the form of an API that can defer execution of code from the interrupt context to the user context.
 More generally, the event loop can be used anywhere in a program (not necessarily in an interrupt handler) to defer code execution to a different context.

-<span class="tips">The full doxygen for events on mbed is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/group__events.html).
-The doxygen for ``Event.h`` is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/Event_8h_source.html).</span>
+<span class="tips">The full doxygen for events on Arm Mbed is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/group__events.html).
+The doxygen for `Event.h` is [available here](https://docs.mbed.com/docs/mbed-os-api/en/mbed-os-5.5/api/Event_8h_source.html).</span>

-In mbed OS, events are pointers to functions (and optionally function arguments).
+In Mbed OS, events are pointers to functions (and optionally function arguments).
 An event loop extracts events from a queue and executes them.

-The [mbed-events library](http://github.com/ARMmbed/mbed-os/tree/master/events) implements the mbed OS events queue.
-The [README of mbed-events](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows how to use the event queue.
+The [`mbed-events` library](http://github.com/ARMmbed/mbed-os/tree/master/events) implements the Mbed OS events queue.
+The [README of `mbed-events`](https://github.com/ARMmbed/mbed-os/blob/master/events/README.md) shows how to use the event queue.

 ##### Creating an event loop